A familiar challenge...

 Nail your speech

 How’s your elevator pitch?
 Practice it anyway.
-You’re not a salesman, but your services do need selling… so we’ll say describing your services should be second nature.
+You’re not a salesman, you are an accountant, but your services do need selling… so we’ll say describing your services should be second nature.
 You should be able to recite them as soon as someone says ‘My cash flow doesn’t look too good’ or ‘Hmm, I’m not sure if I can afford another office’.
 If your ears don’t prick up, it needs work.

 Translate.
 Speak in a language your clients understand.
 The last thing you want is empty nods and glazed eyes.
 And that’s exactly what speaking in jargon will do.
 Your clients don’t want reams of numbers, they want words and stories and proper, jargon-less education on what their numbers really mean.